Author: Jonathan Baird / Editor: Adrian Boyle / Reviewer: Kathryn Blackmore / Codes: HAP11, C3AP1e / Published: 20/03/2014 / Review Date: 20/03/2017

 Traditionally, patients who sustain high voltage injuries (>1000volts), lose consciousness, have a transthoracic current pathway or an abnormal baseline ECG are thought to be at higher risk of dysrhythmia and consequently undergo cardiac monitoring.
 The necessity and duration of cardiac monitoring in this so called high risk group is subject to debate.
 A Canadian study performed 24 hours of continuous cardiac monitoring on 134 high risk patients.
 No lethal dysrhythmias were observed during the 24 hour monitoring period .

-The role of troponin or CK MB measurement in electrical injury is unclear.
+The value of troponin or CK MB measurement in electrical injury is unclear.
 Baseline and 12 hour troponin measurement may be carried out if high risk features are present.
 The clinical significance of elevated troponin is uncertain.

 Monitoring of the foetus by cardiotochography (CTG) is advisable for pregnant women over 22 weeks gestation.
 An obstetric consultation should also be obtained.